Cubs vs. Mets Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 47 hits with 11 doubles, a triple, four home runs, 29 walks and 18 RBI.
-He's also stolen four bases.
+- Dansby Swanson has recorded 48 hits with 11 doubles, a triple, four home runs and 29 walks.
+He has driven in 19 runs with four stolen bases.

-- Swanson heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .158 with a triple, a home run, three walks and three RBI.
+- Swanson has picked up at least one hit in three straight games.
+In his last five games he is batting .200 with a triple, a home run, three walks and four RBI.

 Swanson Recent Games